China summons Manila envoy over South China Sea legal case

 Vietnam, Malaysia, Brunei and Taiwan also have claims to parts of the potentially energy-rich waters.

-(Reporting by Ben Blanchard; Additional reporting by Manny Mogato in MANILA and David Brunnstrom in WASHINGTON; Editing by Nick Macfie, Alison Williams and Paul Simao)
+(Reporting by Ben Blanchard; Additional reporting by Manny Mogato in MANILA; Editing by Nick Macfie and Alison Willimas)